IBM-Bluemix-Docs/natural-language-classifier/getting-started.md

 {: unity}
 {: codeblock}

-The response is an empty JSON object.

 ## Next steps
 {: #getting-started-next-steps}

 You have a basic understanding of how to use {{site.data.keyword.nlclassifiershort}}.
 Now dive deeper:

 - This tutorial uses an API key to authenticate.
-For production uses, review the IAM service API keys [best practices](/docs/services/watson?topic=watson-api-key-bp#api-bp).
+For production uses, review the IAM service API keys [best practices](/docs/watson?topic=watson-iam#gs-iam-api-bp).
-- Learn how to [prepare your data](/docs/services/natural-language-classifier?topic=natural-language-classifier-using-your-data#using-your-data) to train a classifier.
+- Learn how to [prepare your data](/docs/natural-language-classifier?topic=natural-language-classifier-using-your-data#using-your-data) to train a classifier.
 - {: curl} Read about the API in the [API reference](https://{DomainName}/apidocs/natural-language-classifier){: external}
 - {: dotnet-standard} Read about the API in the [API reference](https://{DomainName}//apidocs/natural-language-classifier?code=dotnet-standard){: external}.
 - {: go} Read about the API in the [API reference](https://{DomainName}/apidocs/natural-language-classifier?code=go){: external}.